darthwalsh/dotNetBytes/README.md

 There's two main parts to the app, a C# back-end and a JavaScript frontend.

 There are four major parts:
- - dotNetBytes has the disassembly library, and a command line host to serve static files
+ - `Lib/` has the disassembly library, and can be executed on the command line to see a pseudo-YAML view of the nested objects
- - dotNetBytes/view is the web frontend
+ - `view/` is the web frontend
- - WebHost is a ASP.NET server, hosting the disassembly library.
+ - `CloudFunction/` is a Google Cloud Function serverless function running Lib.
- - Test is a bunch of test cases of different C# and IL features.
+ - `Test/` is a bunch of test cases of different C# and IL features.
 Please make sure they all pass before you submit a PR.

 When coding on the frontend, I normally:
  - run [http-server](https://www.npmjs.com/package/http-server) in the `view` folder